mblais/fibery-script-management/README.md

-    fibscripts  pull -b/ -r/                             # Pull Button and Rule scripts from Fibery that don't already exist locally fibscripts  push -r/ -b/                             # Push ALL local Button and Rule scripts to Fibery, overwriting current Workspace scripts fibscripts  pull --space=test\* -b/                  # Pull all Button scripts from Spaces beginning with "test" fibscripts  pull --space='!/^test|^foo' -r/          # Pull all Rule scripts from Fibery Spaces NOT beginning with "test" or "foo" fibscripts  pull --rule='/test|foo'                  # Pull Rule scripts from all Rules with names containing "test" or "foo" fibscripts  push --space='test*' -b/                 # Push all Button scripts in Spaces beginning with "test" fibscripts  push --db=bar -b'/test|foo'              # Push Button scripts for Buttons containing "test" or "Foo" in the "Bar" DB of any Space
+    fibscripts  pull -b/ -r/                             # Pull Button and Rule scripts from Fibery that don't already exist locally fibscripts  push -r/ -b/                             # Push ALL local Button and Rule scripts to Fibery, overwriting current Workspace scripts fibscripts  pull --space=test\* -b/                  # Pull all Button scripts from Spaces beginning with "test" fibscripts  pull --space='!/^test|^foo' -r/          # Pull all Rule scripts from all Fibery Spaces NOT beginning with "test" or "foo" fibscripts  pull --rule='/test|foo'                  # Pull Rule scripts from all Rules with names containing "test" or "foo" fibscripts  push --space='test*' -b/                 # Push all Button scripts in Spaces beginning with "test" fibscripts  push --db=bar -b'/test|foo'              # Push Button scripts for Buttons containing "test" or "Foo" in the "Bar" DB of any Space